nelsonfernandesserrao/yeartwelve_programmingchallenges/README.md

-This repository contains exemplary code related to the Year 12 Programming Challenges.
+This repository contains exemplar code related to the Year 12 Programming Challenges.